Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 You have modeled the X-43 flight with a basic performance model and then compared that to a performance model derived from CFD using Aviator.
 With this tool, you can verify and validate their flights.
 Once the data is in STK, you can conduct post-flight analysis.
 With EOIR, you can model what their on-board systems see and how well they can detect an object traveling at Mach speeds.

-The next lesson in the DME series focuses on the test or mission planning phase of the lifecycle.
+The next lesson in the DME series focuses on the test or mission planning phase of the life cycle.
 Using the same models constructed through the design phase, you will evaluate relationships between assets like communications link availability and how that influences the overall mission timeline.
-You will bring the constellation from the first session and the flight from this session to understand how all components for the mission works together.